 When practice production numbers are down, it’s not only costly, it’s frustrating.
 Dentists often have no idea why patients aren’t accepting treatment or are not showing up for their appointments.
 Both their bottom line and their confidence take a hit as dentists are left wondering if they’ll ever meet production goals again.

 If you’re going through a spell of lackluster production, there are steps you can take to improve your numbers.
-I’ve put together seven tips to help get you started.
+These tips can help boost your production numbers and your bottom line.

 Educating patients also helps establish that connection.
 Taking the time to educate them shows you care about their well-being.
 Make sure they understand the value of the services you provide and the possible consequences of skipping treatment.
 Show them what’s going on in their mouths and explain how you plan to treat it.
 Look at every patient interaction as an opportunity to educate and you’ll soon see production numbers start to rise.

 You might also be interested in: Building a bond with your patient: How to do it and why it's a must

 Slow treatment room turnaround hurts production numbers, making finding ways to improve clinical efficiencies a priority.
 I suggest making sure everything you need is in the room before you start treatment and, as your state allows, delegating more tasks to your dental assistant.
 Try to cut procedure times by 10 minutes, without compromising the quality of dentistry you provide.
 That small amount of time will do wonders for your production per hour.

 Many patients don’t accept treatment simply because they can’t afford it.
 Knowing they can make small payments each month instead of writing one big check makes the thought of paying for treatment more manageable.
 Consider offering third party financing through companies such as CareCredit to help boost production.

 Don’t neglect your current patients